MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/accounts.md

     - **Tax Exempt**: Determines whether sales tax is added to the price of work orders.
 Set to **Yes** to *not* add sales tax.
 Set to **No** to [specify a sales tax code](set-up-tax-codes.md) for the work order price and invoice.

-    - **Service Territory**: [Territories for accounts, work orders, and resources](set-up-territories.md) are geographical regions, which are used in work orders and resource scheduling.
+    - **Service Territory**: Sets the [geographical regions for accounts, work orders, and resources](set-up-territories.md), which are used in work orders and resource scheduling.

     - **Travel Charge Type**: Determines pricing and billing for [travel cost charged for a field technician](travel-charges.md) as a work order product.